-Non-traditional waters are geographically widespread, often contain valuable constituents, and are presented discarded.
+Non-traditional waters are geographically widespread, often contain valuable constituents, and are presently discarded.
 Additionally, they are costly to treat in terms of energy and financial resources.
 Examples of nontraditional waters include municipal wastewater, seawater, and brackish (salty) water.

 It is imperative to achieve a circular water economy to ensure water and energy security for the United States.
 The full value of water is captured with the circular economy approach.
 Additionally, it is essential to break down barriers to achieve pipe parity.
 Pipe parity means solutions and capabilities that make marginal water sources viable for end-use applications.
 A nontraditional water source achieves pipe parity when a decision maker chooses it as their best option for extending its water supply.